 To do this, realfast must generate roughly 1 TB of data per hour search it in real time.
 This data rate is so large that it cannot be transferred via the internet for data analysis.
 The computing requirements are so severe that no single computer can manage the search.
 The question is: how can we search a TB/hour data stream for the hundreds of hours needed to find these rare transients?

 Our answer is realfast, a system for real-time fast transient searches at the VLA via interferometric imaging.
-The approach was first demonstrated with the first blind interferometric localization of a transient neutron star (see image above). realfast will scale that concept to real-time and open access to "commensal" observing in conjunction with other VLA observations.
+The approach was first demonstrated with the first blind interferometric localization of a transient neutron star (see image above).
+The first FRB localization was made by realfast (see image below).

-realfast development began in late 2016 via the NSF ATI program and is based on a few key technologies:
+realfast development began in late 2016 via the NSF ATI program.
+It is based on a few key technologies:

 realfast strives for openness in every aspect.
 Software is open and easy to install, data has and will be made available and will be made available in the future, and the analysis behind our publications is open.
 More information can be found on our software and services pages.